 • You have the ability to review and evaluate statutes, policies, codes and standards, and make recommendations/determine impact to related animal welfare programs and related sectors

-• You have the ability to assess issues quickly and with high degree of accuracy when responding to allegations of violations of the legislation/regulations, applying the appropriate tool (issuing orders, laying charges, removing animals, etc.) and notifying all relevant parties in a timely, accurate manner
+• You have the ability to assess issues quickly and with a high degree of accuracy when responding to allegations of violations of the legislation/regulations and applying the appropriate tool (issuing orders, laying charges, removing animals, etc.) and notification to all relevant parties in a timely and accurate manner

 • You have the ability to assess issues and emerging trends, apply risk management analysis and prepare summary reports